spew8712/jpegview/README.md

     starts JPEGView in slideshow with image switching at 1s intervals, beginning with given image or folder.
     * E.g.: `JPEGView.exe /slideshow 2`
     (**modified in mod**) starts JPEGView in image selection mode, and then starts slideshow with image switching at 2s intervals.
 (Previously when an image/path is not specified, `/slideshow` is ignored)
+* Slideshow no longer paused when jumping into an image from a different folder.
+* Default to `FolderNavigation` to `LoopSubFolders` (loop into sub-folders as well), instead of `LoopFolder` (stay in same folder).

 This mod makes it easier to manipulate the slideshow, specifically to pause/resume it, and (shift) up/down its speed.